nlenkowski/blujay/README.md

 ## Bower

 Using [Bower](http://bower.io/) for package management is entirely optional.
 We don't reference any assets directly from the /bower\_components directory, rather we use Bower to quickly pull down assets and then manually install them into the appropriate /assets subdirectory.
-If you prefer to reference your Bower assets directly from /bower_components by all means feel free!
+If you prefer to reference your Bower assets directly from /bower_components feel free!

 ## Build process

-Step by step instructions to begin theme evelopment and/or prepare the site for deployment.
+Step by step instructions to begin theme development and/or prepare the site for deployment.

 #### Clone repository: